 BHECN Kearney Project Director

 Kay Glidden, M.S. is the Assistant Director of Region 3 Behavioral Health Services in Kearney, Nebraska.
 She holds a Bachelor of Arts from Augustana College in Sioux Falls, South Dakota.
 She received her Master of Science Degree in Education from Indiana University, Bloomington.
 Kay began her career in Higher Education, counseling and teaching college students for 13 years.
-For the last 16 years she has worked in the Nebraska public behavioral health system as a Prevention Specialist, supervisor, Human Resource specialist and trainer.
-Kay is also the Project Director for the Behavioral Health Education Center of Nebraska for the Region 3 area and for BHECN Kearney serving Regions 1, 2, 3, & 4.
+For the last 16 years she has worked in the Nebraska public behavioral health system as a prevention specialist, supervisor, human resource specialist and trainer.
+Kay is also the project director for BHECN Kearney serving Regions 1, 2, 3, & 4.